 Essentially, kickboxing boils down to two basic moves — punching and kicking.
 But before you do either, you need to establish a proper fighting stance.

-2. Cross: With the rear hand, begin by turning from your rear hip, and then swinging with the rear hand, turning the palm down and keeping the wrist straight.
+2. Cross: Just like the jab, the cross is a straight punch.
+With the rear hand, begin by turning from your rear hip and onto the ball of your rear foot, and then extend your rear arm straight out, turning the palm down and keeping the wrist straight.
+Keep your lead hand high by your cheek to protect your face.

-4. Uppercut: As a beginner, throw the uppercuts palms up at belly button level, turning the hips with each punch.
+4. Uppercut: As a beginner, throw the uppercuts palms up at bellybutton level, turning the hips with each punch.
+Keep your opposite hand high up to protect your face.

 1. Front Kick: Raise the knee to the chest and kick the bag with the bottom of the foot.
+Extend your hips forward as your foot shoots out, connecting with the ball of your foot.
+This type of kick should be like a stab or poke.
 Afterward, bring the leg back to its original position.

 2. Roundhouse Kick: Step out with the lead leg, opening up the hips.
+Rotate on your foot, turning the toes of your planted foot outward as your hips turn past the point of impact.
 Strike the bag with the rear leg shin or instep, and then bring the leg back to its original position.
+Imagine kicking through the target to help you develop the proper technique.